deseven/iCanHazRepose/README.md

 The difference from every other break reminder: **iCanHazRepose detects when you're in a meeting and stays out of your way.** No calendar integration, no app-specific setup.
 If your camera or mic is active, it knows you're on a call and waits.

+The break reminder also respects full screen apps.
+If you're watching a movie or playing a game a small panel appears in the middle of the screen that doesn't block any input and can be dismissed by pressing Escape.

 ## How it works

 1. Set your work interval (5–60 min) and break duration (20 sec–5 min)